d33dler/FLAPS-WW/flaps_assignment/README.md

 - Allow the user to add this selected cargo type and the corresponding amount to the selected cargo area.

   > You could add a popup that allows the user to select a cargo type and amount of cargo in kilograms.
 When the user
   > presses the `Confirm` button, the cargo is added to the cargo area.
+You might need to add a setter for the `weight`
+  > in the `CargoUnit` class.

 - Allow the user to remove cargo from the cargo area.

   > This could, for example, be done via a popup that allows the user to select a cargo type.
 When the user presses the
   > `Delete` button, the cargo type is removed from the cargo area.
 You could also choose to allow the user to remove a
   > specific amount of cargo.

 - Each cargo area has a weight capacity.
 Make sure that the user cannot violate this weight constraint.